The reef on Apo Island. (Pic: Atmopshere Resorts)

 Our package includes Half Board (breakfast and dinner).
 At Atmosphere, these are experiences in themselves.
 Atmosphere prides itself on its food, dishes ranging from Filipino through other Asian cuisines and Western.
 There's not much else to add in basic daily costs.
 Just the bar, perhaps.

 We are staying overnight in Manila on the way there and on the way out.
-Domestic airline schedules in The Philippines change often.
-So it's safer to allow overnights at either end of the oceanswimsafari to allow for last-minute changes The costs of these overnights in Manila are not included in the package costs below, simply because, depending on your flight schedule, they may not be necessary.
+Domestic airline schedules in The Philippines are changeable, so it's safer to allow overnights at either end of the oceanswimsafari to allow for last-minute changes.
+The cost of an overnight in Manila on the way in is included in the package cost below, as indicated.
 If you are travelling from or onwards from or two destinations other than Sydney, it may be that your schedule allows same-day inbound or outbound travel.
-We can help you with your Manila stopovers or, if you prefer, you can arrange them yourself and just meet us at the airport.
+We will book your Manila stopovers inwards to The Philippines.
+If you need or would like a stopover on the way out at the end of the oceanswimsafari, we can book that for you, too, if you like.

 The kids at the Soup Kitchen.
 A bald git let them film with a camera, then played it back to them.